Zeros of Rankin-Selberg $L$-functions in families: Introduction and statement of the main result

 apart from at most one real simple zero.
 This is comparable to the classical zero-free region for Dirichlet $L$-functions.
-Brumley (\cite{Brumley} and \cite[Appendix]{Lapid}) proved a much narrower zero-free region for all choices of $\pi$ and $\pi'$.
+Brumley (\cite{Brumley} and \cite[Appendix]{Lapid}) established a much narrower zero-free region for all choices of $\pi$ and $\pi'$.
 The generalized Riemann hypothesis (GRH) asserts that $L(s,\pi\times\pi')\neq 0$ for $\re(s)>\frac{1}{2}$.
-Zeros that lie close to the line $\re(s)=1$ typically cause the most damage in applications, and one observes that a zero-free region of the shape $\re(s)\geq1-\delta$ for some constant $\delta>0$ is often times sufficient to obtain arithmetic consequences that are commensurate with what GRH predicts.
+Zeros near the line $\re(s)=1$ are typically most damaging in applications, but even a zero-free region of the shape $\re(s)\geq1-\delta$ for some constant $\delta=\delta(n,n',[F:\Q])>0$ would be sufficient to obtain many spectacular arithmetic consequences.

-Since strong zero-free regions for Rankin--Selberg $L$-functions remain out of reach, it is useful to show that zeros near the line $\re(s)=1$ must be {\it sparse}.
+Since such strong zero-free regions for Rankin--Selberg $L$-functions remain out of reach, it is useful to show that zeros near the line $\re(s)=1$ must be ``sparse''.
 A suitable quantitative formulation can serve as a proxy for a zero-free region of the shape $\re(s)\geq1-\delta$.
-Famous consequences of this philosophy include Hoheisel's proof \cite{Hoheisel} that $p_{n+1}-p_n\ll p_n^{1-1/33000}$ (where $p_n$ is the $n$-th prime) and Linnik's proof \cite{Linnik} that there exists an absolute and effectively computable constant $B>0$ and a prime $p\leq q^B$ such that $p\equiv a\pmod{q}$.
+Famous consequences of this philosophy include Hoheisel's proof \cite{Hoheisel} that $p_{n+1}-p_n\ll p_n^{1-1/33000}$ (where $p_n$ is the $n$-th prime) and Linnik's proof \cite{Linnik} that if $\gcd(a,q)=1$, then there exists an absolute, effectively computable constant $B>0$ and a prime $p\leq q^B$ such that $p\equiv a\pmod{q}$.

 To quantify our notion of ``sparse'', we define for $\sigma\geq 0$ and $T\geq 1$ the quantity